 I started searching in June, but I wasn’t able to find a 20k return point flight in that time-frame.
 So I adjusted my start time to April and was able to find a 20k depature and 20k return flight.
 This resulted in 80k points roundtrip for 2 people from Portland to Cusco.
 Taxes came in for a total of $134 dollars.
 The comparable dollar amount for this flight came in at $1754.
 This equates to about a 2 cent per 1 point value, a good point value to shoot for.

 Looking at the airlines for this route, we see that we’ll be flying with United Airlines, Copa Airlines, and Avianca Airlines.
 Make sure when searching for flights you use the award search and if the option is available to search alliance airlines, make sure to select that as well.
 With united, I only needed to search the award travel.

 With most airlines and hotels, you’ll need to create an online account with their point program to be able to even search for point bookings.
-These accounts are free and if you do decide to book an award flight with them, you’ll need that account to transfer points from Chase UR to the partner.
+These accounts are free and if you do decide to book an award flight with them, you’ll need that account to transfer points from Chase UR to the partner airline or hotel.

 Point values to shoot for